liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/01-configuring-your-apps-title-and-back-link.markdown

         LanguageUtil.get(request, "new-blog-entry"));
         %>

-The example above provides a title for two scenarios.
-If an existing blog entry is being updated, the blog's title is displayed, otherwise it defaults to *New Blog Entry* since a new blog entry is being created.
+The example above provides a title for two scenarios:

+- If an existing blog entry is being updated, the blog's title is displayed.
+- Otherwise it defaults to *New Blog Entry* since a new blog entry is being created.

 You should also update any back links in the view to use the `redirect`.
 For example the `edit_entry.jsp` form's cancel button redirects the user: